 - You are enrolled or eligible to enrol in a relevant PACE unit

-* If you do not hold a GPA of 2.0 or greater, you can apply for an exemption to the GPA requirement.
+* If you do not hold a GPA of 2.0 or greater, you can apply for special consideration for certain circumstances.

 - Motivation and commitment to participate in PACE International;